 In order to ensure proper adherence to the provisions of the CRA, it is important to understand the methodology used by the Comptroller of the Currency, our bank regulator, for assessments of our performance.
-The bank receives positive consideration for home loans that we make to low- or moderate-income individuals within our primary market area (assessment area) as well as home loans made to individuals of all income levels that reside in specific census tracts within our assessment area where the median income for that tract is low or moderate.
+The bank receives positive consideration for home loans that we make to low- or moderate-income individuals within our primary market area (assessment area).